kubernetes/website/content/en/docs/concepts/containers/images.md

 All users of the cluster who can create pods will be able to run pods that use any of the images in the ECR registry.

-The kubelet eill fetch and periodically refresh ECR credentials.
+The kubelet will fetch and periodically refresh ECR credentials.
 It needs the following permissions to do this:

 - `ecr:GetAuthorizationToken`
 - `ecr:BatchCheckLayerAvailability`